APape95/Programming-with-User-defined-Functions/README.md

 :money_mouth_face:	**Total Holiday Cost:** After calculating individual costs, the program provides the total holiday cost by summing up hotel, plane, and car rental expenses.

-family_woman_woman_girl_boy **Option for Multiple Travelers:** Users can input the number of travelers, and the program adjusts costs accordingly.
+:family_woman_woman_girl_boy: **Option for Multiple Travelers:** Users can input the number of travelers, and the program adjusts costs accordingly.

 # :footprints: How to Use :footprints: